simonhunter1/prostar-mppt-server/README.md

 # prostar-mppt-server
 Communicates with Morningstar Prostar MPPT solar charge controller and reads Modbus data.
-Can be used to send to a database like Firebase or to serve a monitoring app.
+See how your solar array and battery are performing!
+Can be logged to a NoSQL database too like Firebase or MongoDB.

 You need:
 * A Morningstar Prostar MPPT Solar Charge Controller (any Morningstar controller should work, you'll just have to reconfigure the modbus registers